-- Annual regional comparative analysis and reporting against tumour specific - Support national comparative reporting of specified generic QPIs. - Identify and share good practice. - In conjunction with constituent NHS Boards identify regional and local actions required to develop an action plan to address regional issues identified. - Review and monitoring of progress against agreed actions. - Provide assurance to NHS Board Chief Executive Officers and Scottish Cancer Taskforce that any issues identified have been adequately and timeously progressed.
+- Annual regional comparative analysis and reporting against tumour specific QPIs. - Support national comparative reporting of specified generic QPIs. - Identification of regional and local actions required and development of an action plan to address regional issues identified. - Performance review and monitoring of progress against agreed actions. - Provide assurance to the NHS Board Chief Executive Officers and the Scottish Cancer Taskforce that any issues identified have been adequately and timeously progressed.